-Children who have been baptised as Catholic or have been formally received into the Catholic Church.
-All applicants seeking admission under any of criteria 1 to 3 will be asked to provide evidence that the child has been baptised as a Catholic or has been received into the Catholic Church.
-A baptismal certificate or a letter from their priest confirming their baptism or reception into the Catholic Church will be required.
+Children who have been baptised as Catholics or have been formally received into the Catholic Church.
+All applicants seeking admission under any of criteria 1 to 4 will be asked to provide evidence that the child has been baptised as a Catholic or has been received into the Catholic Church.
+A baptismal certificate or a letter from their priest confirming their baptism or reception into the Catholic Church will suffice.